Believe it or not, seizures don’t just happen to humans.

 If your dog has a seizure that lasts more than 5 minutes or if he has several in a row while he’s unconscious, take him to a vet as soon as possible.
 The longer a seizure goes on, the higher a dog’s body temperature can rise, and he may have problems breathing.
 This can raise his risk of brain damage.
 Your vet may give your dog IV Valium to stop the seizure.

-What Causes Seizures in Dogs?
+What Causes Seizures and Convulsions in Dogs?

 No dogs are immune to the effects of seizures.
 A canine’s natural curiosity, bad luck, genetic predisposition and other factors can cause canine seizures.
 Other factors, like the patterns a dog’s seizures take, can affect how seizures are experienced in the future.
 There are many different factors that can influence the development of future seizures, including the pattern of the seizures.